Critical Puppy Stages

 During your puppy’s housetraining and critical imprinting stages, using the crate appropriately ensures that your furniture, carpet, etc. will survive while your puppy is learning his acceptable behaviors.

 (A crate or an acceptable confined area can be used in the beginning stages of puppy training and housetraining.)
 We will recommend you add a chew-proof crate pad to your crate.
 Using confinement in the right manner also makes your puppy’s potty training become successful MUCH faster and with very few messes to clean up.
-You can get a list of top-rated dog cages & puppy crates by doing research online.
+You can get a list of top-rated heavy duty dog crates crates by doing research online.

 A few crate training principles for your puppy